Hvaheterdu/rock-paper-scissors/README.md

 ## GUI

-As said, this is a straightforward GUI.
+The GUI is simple and straightforward.

-When you start the program, you are greeted with a "home screen" that looks like
+When you start the program, you are greeted with a "home screen"

 <img src="https://github.com/Hvaheterdu/rock-paper-scissor/blob/main/docs/images/home_screen.png" width="700" alt="">